malramsay64/usyd-beamer-theme/README.md

 `<colour>` is a colour defined using the `\color{}` command.
 The default colour is white.

+An additional logo can be added to the titlepage next to the USYD logo with the `\affiliationlogo{<filename>}` command.

 Removing the footline can be done by adding the following code snippet to your document.